marcpickett1/marcpickett1.github.io/meaning.md

 # Walking = Falling + Catching
 [#]: ))))((((

+TL;DR: Permanent happiness can never be achieved, or at least that it'd be a bad from a designer's point of view.
+This chapter goes more into some mechanisms a designer might want to put into an organism.
+This is then used to explain why we can never have enough *Closet Space*.

+***

 > If I ever say to the moment: <br>
 > Stay!
 You are so beautiful! <br>